-Coronado's subsidiary Opunake Hydro Limited ("OHL") recently partnered with Millennium Corporation ("Millennium") to develop a new electricity retailer.
-The retailer will operate under the name of "Utilise" and provide Kiwi businesses with customized electricity pricing based on their consumption.
-OHL negotiated agreements with Millennium's subsidiary, MGH Capital ("MGH") to develop the brand, technology, sales and service infrastructure for Utilise.
+Coronado's subsidiary Opunake Hydro Limited ("OHL") completed a comprehensive contractual agreement with Millennium Corporation ("Millennium") to develop a new electricity retailer.
+The retailer will operate under the name of "Utilise Ltd." and provide Kiwi businesses with customized electricity pricing based on their consumption.

+OHL executed the agreements with several of Millennium's subsidiary companies to develop the brand, information technology systems, as well as provide sales and service infrastructure for Utilise.

 Millennium Corporation is a leading private group of companies focused on growing successful utilities, telecommunications and technology businesses in New Zealand and the Pacific region.
-It offers a depth of experience in building highly successful organisations servicing the business markets in the utilities sector.
+It offers OHL a channel partner with a range of experience in building highly successful organisations servicing the business markets in the utilities sector.